HCL-TECH-SOFTWARE/digital-experience/docs/containerization/install_config_cc_dam.md

 **Note:** For initial deployments, it is recommended to install the HCL Digital Experience 9.5 components \(Experience API, Content Composer, and Digital Asset Management\) to a non-production \(test\) HCL Digital Experience 9.5 environment.

-## Installing the HCL Digital Experience 9.5 Container components { .section}
+## Installing the HCL Digital Experience 9.5 Container components

 Follow these steps to install your HCL Digital Experience 9.5 components \(Experience API, Content Composer, and Digital Asset Management\):